World stocks cap best week since 09

 In London, ICE January Brent crude settled at $109.94 a barrel, up 95 cents, or 0.87 percent.

 Gold also rose.
 It posted its largest weekly gain in over a month.
-A strengthening Labour market supported worries over inflation.
+A strengthening labor market supported worries over inflation.

 Spot gold was up 0.2 percent at $1,746.59 an ounce.